jakemcc/jakemccrary.com/source/_posts/2019-04-30-how-i-use-social-media.markdown

 ## Facebook

 I only consume Facebook on my computer and mostly stopped using the website in 2016.
 The 2016 US presidential election made me realize I didn't find the Facebook news feed useful.
-It did not add value to my life.
+It did not add positive value to my life.

 That is when I found the [News Feed Eradicator](https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg?hl=en) Chrome extension.
 This extension gets rid of the news feed.
 It is great.